 All new KRSS graduate students must attend (see admissions letter).
-The orientation typically takes place during the first week of fall classes in HPER.
+The orientation typically takes place around the beginning of fall classes in HPER.
 Contact the Program Coordinators for more information: Dr. Zakrajsek (Kinesiology) and Dr. Hardin (Recreation & Sport Management and Sport Studies).
 See the KRSS Graduate Studies Canvas site for detailed announcements.